 We deliver our unique start-to-finish support, drawing on legal and commercial experience working with some of the UK’s best known EO organisations, from the John Lewis Partnership to Childbase.
-Over the last five years we have done a significant amount of work to support teams spinning out of the public sector into new mutual social enterprises, from £50m Remploy Employment Services to £600k Islington Borough Council Play Services.
+Over the last five years we have done a significant amount of work to support teams in spinning out of the public sector into new mutual social enterprises, from £50m Remploy Employment Services to £600k Islington Borough Council Play Services.

 Baxendale’s own success is testament to the wide reaching benefits of employee ownership and we’re ideally placed to not just support transitions, but to help your business become a beacon of employee ownership excellence.

-Our Public Sector work spans policy design to business case development to implementing change programmes for central government, local authorities and NDPBs.
-Our teams combine world-class consulting with frontline sector specialists bringing recent, relevant expertise.
+Our Public Sector consulting work spans policy design to business case development to implementing change programmes for central government, local authorities and NDPBs.
+We provide expert advice on the effective utilisation of public sector real estate; and cultural transformation to drive workforce productivity.

-We boast deep specialism in creating alternative delivery vehicles.
-We’ve supported Whitehall departments and local councils to exit services into wholly-owned trading companies and fully independent social enterprises.
+We boast deep proficiency in creating alternative delivery vehicles and we are key providers for DCMS’s new £1.7m programme to create new mutuals and strengthen existing ones.
+We have supported Whitehall departments and local councils to exit services into wholly-owned trading companies and fully independent social enterprises.
 We provided end-to-end support for Remploy Employment Services to become a £55m joint venture with a significant employee stake – the largest spin out from central government into a mutual model.
-We provide specialist advice on effective utilisation of public sector real estate; and cultural transformation to drive workforce productivity.

 We currently sit on the Government’s Public Service Mutuals Stakeholder Group, as well as the Crown Commercial Service’s SME Panel, feeding directly into Whitehall policy.